Poemtech/IoTa/README.md

   -  White
   -  RGB
 - 3.3V Power output
-- Serial Communications
+- Four Serial Interfaces
+  - 2 UART's
+  - 1 CAN
-  - SPI
+  - 1 SPI (with a second optional configuration)
-  - I2C
+  - 1 I2C (with a second optional configuration)
-  - UART
-  - CAN
- - 25 GPIO Pins
+- 23 GPIO pins
+- 19 PWC/DAC channels
+- 8 ADC channels
- - 10 ADC Inputs
+- 10 Wakeup Pins
- - 1 DAC Output
  ### Efficient Development with the Arduino IDE
 Dual processor design eliminates the need for a host processor.
 Code development on the user processor using the Arduino IDE enables rapid deployment of your IoT design.